-LSU is a leader in vertebrate tissue preservation, and the museum’s frozen tissues collection is the largest of its kind in the world.
+LSU is a leader in vertebrate tissue preservation.
+Started in 1979, the museum’s frozen tissues collection is the oldest and largest of its kind in the world with over 140,000 individuals of about 8,000 species.
 Given the increasing importance of molecular studies (which rely heavily on frozen tissues), the value of this collection is certain to increase in the future.

 The collection regularly provides samples of tissues to U.S. and foreign scientists.
 These tissues are used for a wide variety of studies in forensics, epidemiology, conservation, wildlife management, comparative molecular genetics, and phylogenetics.
 Many tissue samples in the collection are from Neotropical species whose habitats have been disturbed or destroyed.
 Thus, we have a DNA (genetic) record of those organisms, even though the species themselves may be extinct in all or part of their former range.

 View the LSUMNS Genetic Resources Collection Google Scholar Citation page.

 Robb Brumfield, Curator